 PREVENT

 Minnesotans are among the most physically active people in the country, especially in the winter.
-And while winter activities can increase the risk of accident and injury, there are steps you can take to enjoy your favorite winter pastimes safely.
+While winter activities can increase the risk orthopedic injuries, there are steps you can take to enjoy your favorite winter pastimes safely.

 Snow, ice and frigid temperatures can leave you more vulnerable to injuries and aggravate existing joint issues.
 Before you go outside, review these safety tips: